-After giving effect to our sale of 6,555,000 ADSs offered in this offering based on the initial public offering price of \$6.8 per ADS, after deduction of the underwriting discounts, non-accountable expense allowance, and the estimated offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2022, would have been \$33.2 million, or \$1.37 per share, corresponding to a net tangible book value of \$0.46 per ADS, based on 24,300,592 ordinary shares outstanding as of such date.
-This represents an immediate increase in net tangible book value of \$1.66 per Ordinary Share to the existing shareholders, and an immediate dilution in net tangible book value of \$6.34 per ADS to investors purchasing ADSs in this offering.
+After giving effect to our sale of [•] ADSs offered in this offering based on the assumed initial public offering price of \$[•] per ADS, which is the midpoint of the estimated range of the initial public offering price shown on the front cover of this prospectus, after deduction of the underwriting discounts, non-accountable expense allowance, and the estimated offering expenses payable by us, our as adjusted net tangible book value as of December 31, 2021, would have been \$[•], or \$[•] per share, corresponding to a net tangible book value of \$[•] per ADS, based on [•] ordinary shares outstanding as of such date.
+This represents an immediate increase in net tangible book value of \$[•] per Ordinary Share to the existing shareholders, and an immediate dilution in net tangible book value of \$[•] per ADS to investors purchasing ADSs in this offering.
 The as adjusted information discussed above is illustrative only.
 The following table illustrates such dilution: